Oxford Scholars Programme

 This is not that.

-Students arrive at OSP unsure how to begin a sentence in front of strangers.
+Scholars arrive at OSP unsure how to begin a sentence in front of strangers.
 Two weeks later, some of those same students close a debate argument in the Oxford Union chamber, and mean every word of it.
 The room has a way of pulling that out of people.

-Students Achievement
+Scholar Achievement

-What Students Gain?
+What Scholars Gain?

 Confidence under pressure